kwonus/AVBible/README.md

-# AVBible
+### AVBible
-Reimagine how fluid the study of scripture can be ...<br/><br/>
+Reimagine how fluid the study of scripture can be ...

-AV-Bible is built on the latest .Net Framework for Windows Desktop.<br/>
+AV-Bible is built on the latest .Net Framework for Windows Desktop.

-Unsigned installer for binaries available at http://digital-av.org/installer/ ... available soon for download from the Windows Store.
+The AV-Bible plugin for Microsoft Word, is available as a separate install at: http://digital-av.org/installer/